OWASP Top Ten 2025 – The Complete Guide

 1. Broken Access Control (unchanged – still #1)

+Broken access control remains at the top of the OWASP list for 2025.
 It occurs when an application doesn’t properly enforce restrictions on what users are allowed to do.
-This lets attackers access data, functions, or systems that should be off-limits — for instance, viewing or editing another user’s records, or performing admin-level actions without authorization.
+It lets attackers access data, functions, or systems that should be off-limits.
+For instance: viewing or editing another user’s records or performing admin-level actions without authorization.

 One example of BAC is horizontal privilege escalation, where a user can change a URL such as `/profile/677` (their own account) to `/profile/678` to view someone else’s account.

-Another is vertical privilege escalation, where a regular user performs admin-level actions — like accessing `/admin` — without proper checks.
+Another is vertical privilege escalation, where a regular user performs admin-level actions, like accessing `/admin`, without proper checks.
 Attackers exploit these flaws by disabling client-side controls, manipulating requests, or guessing object IDs.

 2. Security Misconfiguration (moved up from #5)

-It occurs when servers, frameworks, or services are deployed with default credentials, verbose error messages, unnecessary features, or missing patches.
+The problem arises when servers, frameworks, or services are deployed with default credentials, verbose error messages, unnecessary features, or missing patches.
+Attackers exploit these gaps to gain unauthorized access or harvest sensitive data.

 - Disable defaults and unnecessary components